 - Balsamic glaze for serving

-Make your own balsamic glaze: Add 16 ounces of balsamic vinegar, 1/2 cup sugar, and 1/8 teaspoon salt to a saucepan over medium heat.
+Hi Tricia!
+Balsamic glaze is a sweetened, reduced balsamic vinegar sauce, and you can make it at home!
+You’ll need 16 ounces of balsamic vinegar, 1/2 cup sugar, and 1/8 teaspoon salt.
+Add everything to a saucepan over medium heat.
 Bring to a boil, stir, and reduce by half until thickened (stirring occasionally).
 It takes about 20-30 minutes and will make 1 cup of glaze.

 will the balsamic glaze work with truvia or splenda instead of sugar?